awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 edge in the subgraph.
 It has the following required attributes.

 * ``edge_type``: list, the raw edge type name in the format of a list with three elements, which indicate source node type, edge type, and destination edge type.
-It should be same as these ``relation`` fileds defined in :ref:`gconstruct JSON specification <gconstruction-json>` or these ``type`` values of ``source`` ``relation``, and ``dest`` fileds defined in :ref:`gsprocessing JSON specification <gsprocessing_input_configuration>`.
+It should be same as the ``relation`` fileds defined in :ref:`gconstruct JSON specification <gconstruction-json>` or these ``type`` values of ``source`` ``relation``, and ``dest`` fileds defined in :ref:`gsprocessing JSON specification <gsprocessing_input_configuration>`.
 * ``src_node_id``: user defined node identifier for the source node.